Spectral Small-Incremental-Entangling: Breaking Quasi-Polynomial Complexity Barriers in Long-Range Interacting Systems: Generalized entanglement area law

 {\bf Remark.} In contrast to the conventional notation, the interaction $V_{AB}^{(\nu)}$ is allowed to act more generally across the boundary between $A$ and $B$, rather than being restricted to $A_0$ and $B_0$.
 The restriction on the interaction region imposed by $A_0$ and $B_0$ is effectively absorbed into the condition on the SE strength, i.e., $\bar{\mJ}\brr{V_{AB}^{(\nu)}} \le \tilde{g}$.

-Moreover, in a more general setting, one can consider an arbitrary parameterization of the Hamiltonian like $H_{A}^{(\nu)} + V_{AB}^{(\nu)}+ H_{B}^{(\nu)}$.
-However, it is likely that we may find a bad adiabatic path to connect the initial ground state to a highly entangled ground state as shown in Ref.~\cite{aharonov2014local}.
-Although we have not found an explicit counterexample, we conjecture that only the standard adiabatic path condition alone is insufficient to ensure the generalized area law.
+Additionally, in a more general setting, one may consider an arbitrary parameterization of the Hamiltonian, for example, $H_{A}^{(\nu)} + V_{AB}^{(\nu)} + H_{B}^{(\nu)}$.
+In such a general framework, there may exist adiabatic paths that connect the initial ground state to an anomalous, highly entangled ground state, as demonstrated in Ref.~\cite{aharonov2014local}.
+Although we have not yet identified an explicit counterexample, we conjecture that the standard adiabatic path condition by itself is insufficient to guarantee the generalized area law.

-Under the above notations, we prove the following theorem: \begin{theorem} Let us denote the initial-state entanglement by using the $\infty$-R\'enyi entanglement:
+Under the above notations, we prove the following theorem: \begin{theorem} Let us denote the initial-state entanglement by the $\infty$-R\'enyi entanglement:

 Under the assumption~\ref{assump:Boundary-adiabatic path}, there exists a state $\ket{\psi_D}$ with Schmidt rank $D$ such that

 where we define